Ninja Space Content Tech Blog

 About Ninja Space Content

 Ninja Space Content I have been building simple websites on my own since 2008 and currently run several websites at the moment, including this one.
 I used to be an account manager for an affiliate/e-commerce company, helping affiliates grow their sales so I have some knowledge on the business side and client side of affiliate marketing.
-Most recently, I decided to complete a JavaScript coding bootcamp and graduated in Dec 2020.
+During the Covid-19 pandemic, I completed a JavaScript coding bootcamp and graduated in Dec 2020.
+I've been working as a contractor for a few software companies ever since.

 Note: links to resources and promoting special deals may allow me to earn a small commission from each sale.